irmen/Pyro5/docs/source/nameserver.rst

 .. option:: -u UNIXSOCKET, --unixsocket=UNIXSOCKET

    Provide the Unix domain socket name of the name server, rather than a normal TCP/IP socket.

-.. option:: -k, --key

-   Specify hmac key to use.
-Deprecated: use SSL instead, or if you must, set the key via the PYRO_HMAC_KEY environment variable before starting the nsc tool.

 .. option:: -v, --verbose